How Sampling Impacts the Robustness of Stochastic Neural Networks: Additional experimental results

 \subsection{Complementary experiments on robustness in dependence of the amount of samples used during inference}

-In the main part of the paper we argued why, surprisingly, the amount of samples during inference does not influence the robustness, even though we see in figure~\ref{fig:angle_inference} that less sample lead to the highest values for $\cos(\alpha^{\mathcal{I}, \mathcal{A}})$.
-As stated in the main part, the increased gradient norm when using only few samples seems to compensate the assumed benefits with regard to the angle for using few samples.
-This can also be seen in figure~\ref{fig:acc_inference}, where a (negative) effect on the robustness can only be observed for one inference sample, which also leads to the worst test set accuracy.
+In the main part of the paper we argued why, surprisingly, the amount of samples during inference does not influence the robustness, even though we see in figure~\ref{fig:app_angle_inference} that less sample lead to the smallest values for $\cos(\alpha_c^{\mathcal{I}, \mathcal{A}})$.
+As stated in the main part, the increased gradient norm when using only few samples seems to compensate the assumed benefits with regard to the angle for using few samples (c.f. figure~\ref{fig:app_norm_inference}).
+This can also be seen in table 2 and figure~6 from the main paper, where a (negative) effect on the robustness can only be observed for one inference sample, which also leads to the worst test set accuracy.
+The benign prediction margins are also hardly effected by the increased number of samples during prediction (c.f.~figure~\ref{fig:app_margin_inference}).